kjgilbert/NeEstimation_Param-Conversion-Analysis/README.md

 See the Readme files contained within each subfolder.

-These are the input files used for nemo simulations (Ideal simulation raw files stored on Dryad; Migration and IBD raw simulation files are >80GB in size when compressed, and may be requested from KJ Gilbert via email).
-These input files contain the parameters used in Nemo v2.2.0 to create the raw population files from which individuals were sampled.
+These are the input files that can be used to recreate the nemo simulations from which populations were sampled (Ideal simulation raw files stored on Dryad; Migration and IBD raw simulation files are >80GB in size when compressed, and may be requested from KJ Gilbert via email if the user does not wish to recreate them from input files here).
+These input files contain the parameters used in Nemo v2.2.0 to create the raw population files that were sampled.

 R scripts for file conversion to the various program inputs as well as for analyzing the various outputs are also included.